BetaTester772/turnelOnOff/README.md

->How to edit $main.py$ without warning not in RPi:
+>How to edit $main.py$ not in RPi without warning:

 ```
 pip install RPi.GPIO-def